ciscoheat/deepstate/README.md

 ### Extending the container

-The container can be extended, and its default constructor is `new DeepStateContainer<T>(asset, middlewares = null, observable = null)`, meaning that you can pass additional middlewares and a custom observable to the container (replacing the default one).
+The container can be extended, and its default constructor is `new DeepStateContainer<T>(asset, observable = null)`, meaning that you can pass a custom observable to the container, replacing the default one.
+Middleware can be added when instantiating `asset`.
 The extended class is also useful for keeping track of other middleware, such as logging.

 ### Enclosing the container